arvgram/SEB-TS_foundation/ts_modelling/notes.md

 - Train on multidata, test on components
 - compare with expert_models

-- Analyse incremental learning results
-- Write graphs/tables to populate with the main experiment
 - Incremental learning experiment: (done-ish)
   - datasets = [traffic_small('2'), temp_small, ETTh1, Illness, Exchange]
   - train an expert model for each dataset, save MSE and NRV